 - Over-betting for value and as a bluff.

 - Extracting max value with strong hands out of position.

 - Facing tiny donk-leads on the flop.

-I observed all 3 of these concepts while watching Upswing coach Ryan Fee play a cash game session he recorded for The Poker Lab.
+I observed these concepts while watching Upswing coach Ryan Fee play a cash game session he recorded for The Upswing Lab.

 Let’s dive right in, starting with one of the hottest topics in poker: overbetting.

-Overbetting– a bet of more chips than there are in the pot –has been a rapidly growing phenomenon at the poker tables over the past couple of years.
+Over-betting—a bet of more chips than are in the pot–has been a rapidly growing phenomenon at the poker tables over the past couple of years.